Axis-Fi/axis-core/design/FEATURES.md

 sweet spot for GDA to do a TWAP swap.
 Solvers can plug into it.
 Better than FraxSwap TWAP (req ext liquidity) or CoW Swap TWAP (paying gas every time)
 OTC swap is an exchange between parties without 3PL

-sealed batch auctions could be done on-chain, but are difficult
+sealed-bid batch auctions could be done on-chain, but are difficult

 ### Auction Types